mckaywrigley/the-network-state-gpt/README.md

 This allows for a chat-like experience where the user can ask questions about the book and get answers.

-Up to 5 passages can be used to create the prompt (1 by default).
+Up to 5 passages can be used to create the prompt (3 by default).

-Any of `text-davinci-003`, `text-curie-001`, or `code-davinci-002` can be used as the model (Text Davinci by default).

 ## Dataset